RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.3

 * Vulkan renderer for all supported operating systems
+* Use of MoltenVK to get Metal support on macOS
 * Localization/multi-language support
-* Dependency on MoltenVK to get Metal support on macOS
-* Better and more accurate GPU and memory usage statistics overlay
+* Bulk metadata editor
+* Scrollbar component for the gamelist view which can be used by themes
 * Simple file browsing component
-* Bulk metadata editor
+* Web proxy support for the scraper
 * Improve multi-threading

 #### v2.4